Construction Craft Worker Program

-Construction Craft Workers work on a wide variety of structures such as, residential, commercial and industrial buildings, as well as, hydroelectric dams, roadways, bridges and railways.
+A Construction Craft Worker works on a wide variety of structures such as residential, commercial, and industrial buildings, as well as hydroelectric dams, roadways, bridges, and railways.
 With experience, Construction Craft Workers who complete additional training may specialize in many different areas of construction.
-This can include operating off road vehicles, drilling and blasting, diving and tunnelling.
+This can include operating off-road vehicles, drilling, and blasting, diving, and tunneling.

 Requirements for entry to the program

 Participants need to identify as Indigenous (First Nations, Métis, Inuit) and must be currently residing within the Greater Toronto Area.